IN THIS ARTICLE

 Jump to section

-How to write a gripping case study - about a client you can’t name
+How to write a gripping case study - without naming the client

 Osian Barnes

-How to write a gripping case study - about a client you can’t name
+How to write a gripping case study - without naming the client

 Big names are box office

-It's easy to generate excitement and interest in a case study when it's got a big name attached to it.
+It's easy to generate excitement and interest in a case study when it's got a big name attached.
 If you've snared Dyson as a client, you'll get a lot of kudos and link juice from publishing a case study about it.

 But they often shun the limelight

-The only trouble is that Dyson has a blanket ban on allowing supplier case studies, and many other brands have the same policy.
+The only trouble is that Dyson has a blanket ban on supplier case studies, and many other brands do too.

 You may be hitting brick walls when you're looking for permission to write and publish your contract manufacturing case studies.
-But don't give up on trying to find a way!
+But don't give up on finding a way!

 Case studies are some of the most powerful arguments to support a pitch in your sales and marketing armoury.